vincent-qc/vincent-qc/README.md

 At 16, I started EduBeyond, an edtech startup that built llm powered learning management systems.

 At 18, I exited EduBeyond.
-Now, I'm working on an nlp startup that revolutionizes how humans and computers interact.
+Now, I'm working on an nlp startup that revolutionizes how games are developed.

 My current software and research interests include
   * large scale ai systems